Eugene (actress): Solo career

 Eugene made her theater debut in the musical adaptation of the film Innocent Steps and her film debut in Unstoppable Marriage.
-After taking on the lead roles in the dramas One Mom and Three Dads, and Creating Destiny, Eugene then starred in the television series King of Baking, Kim Takgu, which was a huge hit and earned "national drama" status.
+After taking on the lead roles in the dramas One Mom and Three Dads, and Creating Destiny, Eugene then starred in the television series Bread, Love and Dreams, which was a huge hit and earned "national drama" status.

 In 2007 Eugene took over from Lee Hyori as one of the co-hosts of the variety show Happy Together Friends, until the show was overhauled for a third season.
 After the success of her previous program Eugene's Makeup Diary, cable style network O'live again chose her as the host of new show Get It Beauty which began airing in July 2010.

 Eugene has authored two books: Eugene's Beauty Secrets and Eugene's Get It Beauty.
 She is also the co-president of the clothing brand byMOMO.

 In 2012 she became the host of season 3 of MBC's revamped flagship amateur singing competition show The Great Birth.
 Her next leading role was in the 2013 weekend family drama A Hundred Year Legacy, which reached ratings of over 30 percent.
 She then starred in two more family dramas, Can We Fall in Love, Again? and All About My Mom.

 On December 17, 2018, it was announced that Eugene had signed with INN Company after deciding not to renew her contract with C9 Entertainment.

 In 2020, she appeared in TV series The Penthouse: War in Life aired on SBS TV from October 26.

-In 2022, Eugene will attend a fan sign event in front of the Lotte World Mall Jamsil store from 7pm on the 12th.
+On August 12, 2022, Eugene held a fan sign event in front of the Lotte World Mall Jamsil store.

 Personal life

+Marriage and family

-On May 11, 2011, Eugene announced she would be married to Ki Tae-young, her leading man in the 2009 TV series Creating Destiny.
+On May 11, 2011, Eugene announced that she would be married to Ki Tae-young, her leading man in the 2009 TV series Creating Destiny.
 Their wedding was held at the Seoul Central Church in Anyang, Gyeonggi-do, on July 23, 2011.
 They were the first couple featured on Super Couple Diary, a reality show filming the daily married life of celebrity couples.
-Eugene gave birth to their first child, a daughter named Ro-hee on April 12, 2015.
-She also gave birth to another girl, Ro-rin, on August 18, 2018.
+Eugene gave birth to their first child, a daughter named Lohee on April 12, 2015.
+She also gave birth to another girl, Lorin, on August 18, 2018.

+Beliefs

 After the sinking of the MV Sewol, fans of Eugene began to doubt her belief in the Evangelical Baptist Church of Korea.
 She explained she is not a believer of the Evangelical Baptist Church, but in the Korean Christianity Baptist Church which separated from the Evangelical Baptist Church 32 years ago.